Adonis (poet): Name

 The name "Adonis" (pronounced ah-doh-NEES) was picked up by Adonis himself at age 17, after being rejected by a number of magazines under his real name, to "alert napping editors to his precocious talent and his pre-Islamic, pan-Mediterranean muses".

 Personal life

 Adonis was married in 1956 to literary critic Khalida Said (née Saleh), who assisted in editing roles in both Shiʿr and Mawaqif.
-They have two daughters: Arwad and Ninar.
-As of 2012, Arwad serves as the director of the Maison des Cultures du Monde and Ninar, an artist, moves between Paris and Beirut.
+They have two daughters: Arwad and Ninar Esber.
+As of 2026, Arwad serves as the director of the Maison des Cultures du Monde and Ninar, an artist, lives and works in Paris.
 Adonis has lived in Paris, France, since 1975.